yukun-dong/how-to/Usage-of-UI-interface.md

 ## Message dialog

 There are two cases when message dialogs are needed:
--  The system shows some message and need collect user feedback.
+-  The system shows some message and wait for user input.
--  The system shows some message and don't need any user confirm.
+-  The system shows some informative message and don't need to wait for user input.

 `showMessage` API is provided to show such message dialog.